turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 #### Windows Event Viewer

 The Windows Event Viewer is another useful source of information.
-If there is an issue starting the Windows service for Turbo Server there may be information reported in the Window Event Viewer to help diagnose the problem.
+If there is an issue starting the Windows service for TurboServer there may be information reported in the Window Event Viewer to help diagnose the problem.